 3.1 Internal Audit's (IA) primary role is to provide independent and objective assurance on the North East Scotland Pension Fund's (NESPF), and Aberdeen City Council's (whose systems the NESPF relies on) risk management, control, and governance processes.
 Where this report focuses on the NESPF specifically, consideration has been given and reference will be made to the work we have carried out with the Council overall.
 This requires a continuous rolling review and appraisal of the internal controls of the Fund and the Council, involving the examination and evaluation of the adequacy of systems of risk management, control, and governance, making recommendations for improvement where appropriate.
-Reports are produced relating to each audit assignment and copies of these are provided to the Pensions Committee and the Audit, Risk and
+Reports are provided to the Pensions Committee and the Audit, Risk and